 The final impression regarding fintech examples and use cases shows that financial technology is more than the two fundamental terms.
 With the seamless blend of finance and technology, new use cases would evolve for offering added value in financial services.
 Fintech applications could transform the user experience with innovative changes in accessing and using financial services.

 For example, DeFi solutions based on blockchain technology could enable any individual to open a savings account.
 You could conduct financial transactions alongside accessing other financial services without any barriers by using fintech.
 The scope of fintech continues growing every day, calling for professionals to take charge of the fintech ecosystem.
-Learn more about fintech and develop your FinTech expertise now.
+Learn more about fintech fundamentals and develop your FinTech expertise now.